evetstech/react-native-animated-ptr/README.md

 <img src='./doc/android_ptr.gif'></img>
 <img src='./doc/ios_ptr.gif'></img>

 Code behind this.
-It's a little lengthy, do to the amount of detail (same code for Android and iOS!):
+It's a little lengthy, due to the amount of detail in the animation (same code for Android and iOS!):

 ```